 What are the Top 10 Strategic Technologies You Should Know About (Part 2)?

-In part 1, we’ve discussed how artificial intelligence is appearing in just about every piece of technology we have, including in the apps and the things we use.
+In part 1 of the top 1o strategic technologies you should know about, we’ve discussed how artificial intelligence is appearing in just about every piece of technology we have, including in the apps and the things we use.
 Business should start their AI journey with a clear vision of what it can do for them, or how their enterprise could use a more flexible and dynamic systems, systems that could possibly work on their own.

 For this installment, we would be discussing how virtual and real worlds are blending to create a digitally enhanced environment for all stakeholders.